 A Highly Experienced, and Compassionate, Illinois Nursing Home Abuse Attorney

-Our Illinois nursing home abuse attorney can assist your family after a tragedy occurs inside a nursing home or assisted living facility.
+Our Illinois nursing home abuse attorneys can assist your family after a tragedy occurs inside a nursing home or assisted living facility.
 At Senior Justice Law Firm, nursing home negligence cases are our firm focus.
 This is all that we do.
 If your loved one was injured or killed inside an Illinois healthcare facility, do not go it alone.
 Let our law firm help.

 Our experienced Illinois nursing home abuse attorney works on contingency fee, which means we require no out of pocket payment to begin investigating your case.
 We also offer completely free case consultations, so do not hesitate to contact us if you are unsure if you have a potential case.
 Illinois law affords families like yours vast legal protections to safeguard a vulnerable resident from abuse, neglect, and negligence in long term care facilities.